Simultaneous Learning of Static and Dynamic Charges: Theory and Models

 \subsection{Coupled Static/Dynamic Charge Prediction}

-A second possible strategy is to use the learned pseudo charges $q_i(\xi_i)$ to construct $Z^i$ via \cref{eq:apt_dynamic_static,eq:apt_def}, as has been proposed in recent works\cite{zhong25a,kim25a}.
+A second possible strategy is to attempt to approximate the infrared charges $q_i^{\text{IR}}$ via the learned pseudo charges $q_i(\xi_i)$ to construct $Z_i$ via \cref{eq:apt_dynamic_static,eq:apt_def}, as has been proposed in recent works\cite{zhong25a,kim25a,schmiedmayer26a}.
 However, when $q_i(\xi_i)$ are learned through minimization of energy and force errors using \cref{eq:coulomb,eq:physical_lr_en}, these quantities already include screening effects from the instantaneously responding electronic background.
 For homogeneous bulk systems\cite{zhong25a} or isolated molecules in vacuum\cite{kim25a}, the screening can be approximated as homogeneous and isotropic.
 This leads to a simple proportionality between learned and infrared charges

 Here, the coupling parameter $\gamma$ can be interpreted in terms of the high-frequency dielectric permittivity, $\gamma \approx \sqrt{\epsilon_\infty}$\cite{zhong25a,leontyev09a,leontyev10a}.
-The underlying assumption of the latter relation is that learned pseudo charges correspond to physically interpretable partial charges and has been shown to allow for a-posteriori prediction of $Z^i$ in a large variety of systems, if one assumes $\epsilon_\infty$ between 1 and 1.83\cite{zhong25a,kim25a}.
+The underlying assumption of the latter relation is that learned pseudo charges correspond to physically interpretable partial charges and has been shown to allow for a-posteriori prediction of $Z_i$ in a large variety of systems, if one assumes $\epsilon_\infty$ between 1 and 1.83\cite{zhong25a,kim25a}.
 Here, we will refrain from interpreting the screening parameter as directly related to $\epsilon_\infty$.
 Instead, we simply treat $\gamma$ as a learnable parameter that scales the learned pseudo charges to infrared charges.
 This scaling is determined by requiring that the resulting charges reproduce BEC targets obtained from DFT calculations.
 However, as we will show below, the assumptions of homogeneous and isotropic screening break down in inhomogeneous environments such as interfaces, where the dielectric response is well known to become both anisotropic and spatially varying\cite{kornyshev86a,stern03a,ballenegger05a,stark25d}.
 A simple way to resolve the homogeneity assumption is to introduce a \emph{local} screening factor,